 Allison is the Trauma Registry Manager/Data Analyst of the NB Trauma Program.
 Allison has experience working in Health Records/Utilization Management as the Manager, Transcription and Clerical Services.
 Allison graduated from Dalhousie University with her BSc in Biology and later obtained her Health Records Administration certificate.
 As Trauma Registry Manager/Data Analyst, Allison is responsible for the development, implementation, management and enhancement of the provincial trauma registry.

-In addition, Health Information Management Professionals at both the Saint John Regional Hospital and The Moncton Hospital are key to our data management efforts.
-These healthcare professionals help ensure complete, accurate data for analysis – thanks especially to Diana Marr and Natalie Roy!
+Health Information Management Professionals at both the Saint John Regional Hospital and The Moncton Hospital are key to our data management efforts.
+These healthcare professionals help ensure complete, accurate data for analysis – thanks especially to Natalie Roy and Heidi Sinclair!

 Richard is the provincial Injury Prevention Coordinator for the NB Trauma Program.
 Richard has a wealth of clinical education, as well as a Master’s Degree in Health Services Management from the University of Moncton.
 As Injury Prevention Coordinator, Richard provides leadership and coordination to injury prevention programs across the province.